 So that’s obviously the chorus, right?
 It happens several times throughout the song.
 However, what about the end when “hit me baby, one more time” repeats several times?
 Is that still the chorus, or is that the post-chorus?
 Or the Outro?

-I’ve mentioned this in a previous post, but the easiest way to avoid confusion is to just label everything on your lyric sheet.
+The easiest way to avoid confusion is to just label everything on your lyric sheet.
 That way when you reference the Outro, it’s labeled right there and we all know.
 And you can call it whatever you want, it’s your song!
 As long as we know what you mean, we don’t mind.